Single Ladies (Put a Ring on It): Live performances

 In July 2009, Beyoncé gave a concert at the Staples Center in Los Angeles where American actor Tom Cruise danced with her and her dancers as they performed the dance routine of "Single Ladies".
 At the MTV Video Music Awards on September 13, 2009, Beyoncé performed "Single Ladies" backed by "an army of single ladies" on stage.
 In a poll conducted by Billboard magazine, the performance was ranked as the seventh best in the history of MTV Video Music Awards.
 A critic wrote in the magazine: "The world gave a collective 'whoa' when Beyonce unleashed her 'Single Ladies' video, but to see those dance moves come to life at the 2009 VMAs was beyond eye-popping."
 Erika Ramirez of the same publication placed the performance at number two on her list of Beyoncé's five biggest TV performances.
 "Single Ladies" was included on the set lists of Beyoncé's I Am...
 Yours concerts and her I Am...
 World Tour.
 The song was subsequently included on Beyoncé's live albums I Am...
 Yours: An Intimate Performance at Wynn Las Vegas (2009) and I Am...
 World Tour (2010).

-"Single Ladies" was later performed by Beyoncé in a pink fringe dress at a concert at Palais Nikaia in Nice, France, on June 20, 2011, and at the Glastonbury Festival on June 26, 2011.
+"Single Ladies" was later performed by Beyoncé in a pink fringe dress at a concert at Palais Nikaïa in Nice, France, on June 20, 2011, and at her historic headlining Glastonbury Festival Performance on June 26, 2011.
 On July 1, 2011, Beyoncé gave a free concert on Good Morning America as part of its Summer Concert Series, which included "Single Ladies".
 Backed by her all-female band and her backing singers The Mamas, Beyoncé performed "Single Ladies" in front of 3,500 people during the 4 Intimate Nights with Beyoncé revue at the Roseland Ballroom in New York, in August 2011.
 In May 2012, Beyoncé performed the song during her Revel Presents: Beyoncé Live revue at Revel Atlantic City, a hotel.
 Ben Ratliff of The New York Times mentioned "Single Ladies" in the "almost continuous high point" of the concert.
 Rebecca Thomas of MTV News wrote that Beyoncé's dancing during "Single Ladies" reflected the female empowerment theme of the song.
 On February 3, 2013, Beyoncé performed the song along with her former bandmates from Destiny's Child during the Super Bowl XLVII halftime show.
 The song was added to the set list of her Mrs. Carter Show World Tour (2013).
 Beyoncé's performed "Single Ladies" at The Sound of Change Live concert on June 1, 2013, at Twickenham Stadium, London as part of the Chime for Change movement.
+Starting May 1, 2025, Beyoncé performed "Single Ladies" on the Cowboy Carter Tour.